redis/redis-doc/topics/replication.md

 concurrent slave synchronization requests, it performs a single background save in order to serve all of them.

-When a master and a slave reconnects after the link went down, a full resync is performed.
+When a master and a slave reconnects after the link went down, a full resync is always performed.
+However starting with Redis 2.8, a partial resynchronization is also possible.

+Partial resynchronization
+---

+Starting with Redis 2.8, master and slave are usually able to continue the replication process without requiring a full resynchronization after the replication link went down.

+This works using an in-memory backlog of the replication stream in the master side.
+Also the master and all the slaves agree on a *replication offset* and a *master run id*, so when the link goes down, the slave will reconnect and ask the master to continue the replication, assuming the master run id is still the same, and that the offset specified is available in the replication backlog.

+If the conditions are met, the master just sends the part of the replication stream the master missed, and the replication continues.
+Otherwise a full resynchronization is performed as in the past versions of Redis.

+The new partial resynchronization feature uses the `PSYNC` command internally, while the old implementation used the `SYNC` command, however a Redis 2.8 slave is able to detect if the server it is talking with does not support `PSYNC`, and will use `SYNC` instead.

 Configuration
 ---